Diane is a lover of all things beautiful; music, art, antiques and nature. Her guides bring insight to topics she cares passionately about.

 Boots and gauntlets appear to be made of wrapped strips of hide.
 Twisted strips of brown paper attached to disposable sleeves or leggings might suggest this effect.

 The ladies get to have fun with this hideous creature.
 Hagravens are the most powerful and fearsome of witches.
-Through dark arts, they transform from humans into creatures that are half bird, half woman.
+Through dark arts, they transform from humans into creatures that are half bird and half woman.
 They wield great magical power and perform gruesome ceremonies of black magic.

 Dressing up as a Hagraven is relatively simple.
 Get an old black tunic-style dress.
 Beat it up and tear it to shreds.
 Attach black feathers to the shreds so that they hang down the tattered skirt.
 Wrap the waist with leather strips like a ragged corset.
 Use some black fabric (micro-suede is a good choice) and make a shallow triangular cape.
 Cut it long enough to reach from wrist to wrist.
 The portion across your arms should be short, only an inch or two, with the portion hanging on your back only a few inches longer.
 Stitch or glue black feathers all across the cape to look like tattered wings.
 To wear it, wrap long black shoelaces or string around your arms to hold the cape in place.